ibm-cloud-docs/openshift/openshift_cluster_access.md

 Allow authorized cluster users to access your [VPC](#vpc_private_se) or [classic](#access_private_se) cluster through the private cloud service endpoint.
 {: shortdesc}

+Want to set up a VPN to connect to your cluster from your local machine?
+Check out [Accessing private clusters by using the Wireguard VPN](/docs/openshift?topic=openshift-access_cluster#access_vpn).
+{: tip}

 ### Accessing VPC clusters through the private cloud service endpoint
 {: #vpc_private_se}